morris-lab/PreviousCloneHunter/README.md

 print(paste0("Mean CellTags Per Cell: ", metric.p3[[1]]))
 print(paste0("Mean CellTag Frequency across Cells: ", metric.p3[[2]]))
 ```
-If it looks good, proceed to the following steps to carry out clone calling via Jaccard analysis and hierarchical clustering.
+If it looks good, proceed to the following steps to carry out CellTag error correction.

+## CellTag Error Correction
+In this step, we will identify CellTags with similar sequences and collapse similar CellTags to the centroid CellTag.
+For more information, please refer to starcode software - https://github.com/gui11aume/starcode.
+Briefly, starcode clusters DNA sequences based on the Levenshtein distances between each pair of sequences, from which we collapse similar CellTag sequences to correct for potential errors occurred during single-cell RNA-sequencing process.
+Default maximum distance from starcode was used to cluster the CellTags.

+### 1. Prepare for the data to be collapsed

+### 2. Run Starcode to cluster the CellTag
+### 3. Extract information from Starcode result and collapse similar CellTags

+## Clone Calling
-### 8. Jaccard Analysis
+### 1. Jaccard Analysis
 This calculates pairwise Jaccard similarities among cells using the filtered CellTag UMI count matrix.
 This will generate a Jaccard similarity matrix and plot a correlation heatmap with cells ordered by hierarchical clustering.
 The matrix and plot will be saved in the current working directory.
 ```r
 jac.mtx <- JaccardAnalysis(whitelisted.celltag.data = metric.filter.sc.data.2)
 ```
-### 9. Clone Calling
+### 2. Clone Calling
 Based on the Jaccard similarity matrix, we can call clones of cells.
 A clone will be selected if the correlations inside of the clones passes the cutoff given (here, 0.7 is used.
 It can be changed based on the heatmap/correlation matrix generated above).
 Using this part, a list containing the clonal identities of all cells and the count information for each clone.
 The tables will be saved in the given directory and filename.

 ##### Clonal Identity Table `result[[1]]`